Fortran-FOSS-Programmers/ford/README.md

 ##Documentation Syntax

 ##ToDo
 This software is still extremely young and much remains to be done.
-Immediate goals are:

-- Fix the documentation for any procedures which are passed as arguments.
-  Currently they will show up in the header for a procedure, but not in the detailed list of arguments.
-- Add try/except structures so that FORD will be able to exit gracefully from any errors.
+Various things which I'd like to do at some point include:

 - Write proper documentation.
-- Add a list of modules used to the output.
-- Place my custom CSS within its own file rather than just in the header of my base HTML template.
 - Assemble a list of dependencies.
-- Add support for someone providing a custom CSS file.
-- Display meta-data for more types of objects.
-- Add a better footer for pages.

-The completion of (most of) these goals should be doable quite quickly.
-At this point FORD will have reached v0.2.
-Some longer-term goals include:

 - Support some of the old Fortran 77 ways of doing things, as these are often still used.
 This includes PARAMETER statements, EXTERNAL statements.